What is Google Signals?

 If you want to attract and retain traffic, you should be high on the rankings on Google search engines to gain attention.
 Relevant keywords and search terms embedded in your URLs help you get the position you want to be.

 GA can help you.
 It can show you which keywords attract the most visitors.
-For instance, if you are a clothing store, the simple keyword like “shoes” is not going to get much attention from browsers but a more specific keyword like “comfortable sports shoes” will do a much better job.
+For instance, if you are a clothing store, a simple keyword like “shoes” is not going to get much attention from browsers but a more specific keyword like “comfortable sports shoes” will do a much better job.

 How to activate the Google Signals?